-POLICY KBR12: PROTECTION AND MAINTENANCE OF LOCAL GREEN SPACES
+POLICY KBR11: PROTECTION AND MAINTENANCE OF LOCAL GREEN SPACES

-- The six areas shown as Local Green Spaces on the Policies Map are designated as such. - B. Proposals for built development on or underneath these Local Green Spaces must be consistent with policy for Green Belts and will not be permitted unless it can be clearly demonstrated that it is required to should enhance the role and function of that Local Green Space.
+- A. The six areas shown as Local Green Spaces on the Policies Map are designated as such. - B. Proposals for built development on or underneath these Local Green Spaces must be consistent with policy for Green Belts and should enhance the role and function of that Local Green Space.